Craniomandibular Joint Disease in Dogs (Craniomandibular Dysfunction, CMD)

-Craniomandibular Dysfunction (CMD) in dogs is a condition that affects the temporomandibular joint and adjacent structures, which can lead to Pain, Inflammatory conditions, and dysfunction.
+Craniomandibular dysfunction (CMD) in dogs is a condition affecting the temporomandibular joint and adjacent structures, which can lead to pain, inflammatory conditions, and functional impairment.

 Craniomandibular dysfunction (CMD) in dogs affects the temporomandibular joint, which connects the lower jaw to the skull.
-This condition can be genetic, especially in breeds such as the West Highland White Terrier and the Scottish Terrier, which are prone to skeletal abnormalities.
-Other causes of CMD can be trauma or degenerative diseases such as arthritis.
-Common symptoms include difficulty opening the mouth, Schmerzen bei Kieferbewegungen, and Futterverweigerung.
-Diagnosis is made through a thorough examination, often supported by imaging techniques such as X-rays, CT, or MRI.
+This condition can be genetic, particularly in breeds such as the West Highland White Terrier and the Scottish Terrier, which are prone to skeletal abnormalities.
+Other causes of CMD may include traumas or degenerative diseases like arthritis.
+Common symptoms include difficulty opening the mouth, pain on jaw movement, and refusal to eat.
+Diagnosis is made through thorough examination, often supported by imaging techniques such as X-ray, CT, or MRI.
 In some cases, arthroscopy is performed.
-Treatment depends on the cause and severity of the condition and includes Schmerzmanagement using medication, physical therapy, or, in severe cases, surgical interventions.
+Treatment depends on the cause and severity of the condition and includes pain management with medications, physiotherapy, or in severe cases, surgical interventions.
 The prognosis varies, with early diagnosis improving quality of life.
-Preventive measures are difficult but can be supported by targeted breeding strategies and regular veterinary examinations.
-Research focuses on genetic factors, improved diagnostic methods, and effective treatment approaches to improve the quality of life of affected dogs.
+Preventive measures are difficult but can be supported through targeted breeding strategies and regular veterinary examinations.
+Research focuses on genetic factors, improved diagnostic methods, and effective treatment approaches to improve the quality of life for affected dogs.

 Craniomandibular dysfunction in dogs encompasses a group of disorders affecting the temporomandibular joint, which connects the mandible (lower jaw) to the skull.
-This joint is a complex system of bones, muscles, ligaments, and nerves that allows smooth movement of the jaw.
-Smooth function is crucial for chewing, swallowing, and other daily activities of the dog.
+This joint is a complex system of bones, muscles, ligaments, and nerves that enables smooth jaw movement.
+Proper function is essential for chewing, swallowing, and other daily activities of the dog.

-One of the main causes of CMD in dogs can be genetic, especially in breeds prone to dysplasias or other skeletal abnormalities.
-Other causes may include trauma, such as a blow to the jaw, or degenerative diseases such as arthritis.
-Inflammatory processes can also lead to a deterioration of joint function and cause Pain.
+One of the main causes of CMD in dogs can be genetic, particularly in breeds prone to dysplasias or other skeletal abnormalities.
+Other causes may include traumas, such as a blow to the jaw, or degenerative diseases like arthritis.
+Inflammatory processes can also lead to deterioration of joint function and cause pain.

-Examining the causes of CMD more closely, a genetic predisposition may play a role in certain breeds such as the West Highland White Terrier and the Scottish Terrier.
-This genetic component can lead to abnormal bone development in the jaw area, which becomes visible at a young age in dogs.
-In other breeds, CMD can arise from other factors such as accidents or chronic stress.
+Examining the causes of CMD more closely, a genetic predisposition in certain breeds such as the West Highland White Terrier and the Scottish Terrier may play a role.
+This genetic component can lead to abnormal bone development in the jaw area, which becomes visible at a young age.
+In other breeds, CMD may arise from other factors such as accidents or chronic stress.

 Symptoms